sgtjukker/react-select-data-generator/README.md

 # react-select-data-generator

-A small node js project to populate data for a react-select component based on an array.
+I wanted to have a simple way to get an array of data into the cool component I found on https://react-select.com/home and therefore I made this very small project which I had great use for since I needed to re-generate my data numerous times based on added values.

+So maybe someone else can have use for this generator when using the react-select component?

-Will insert value, label and colour (as needed for the react-select.component itself but also a random uuid4 id).
+The code will generate a json file with value, label and a random colour (as needed for the react-select.component itself) but also a random uuid4 id.

 To run project: